uchicago-capp-camp-2025/capp-camp-setup/capp-camp-files/filesystem-lab/README.md

 ## Part 1: Making Directories

-We'll want to create a few directories:
+We'll want to create a few directories within your `filesystem-lab` directory:

 - `animals/` - to contain all files on animals
 - `space/` - which will have two subdirectories
   - `space/planets`
   - `space/comets`

 Use the `mkdir` command to create all of these directories.